 Open water swimming

 OUSC also offers a number of open water opportunities, including the annual Open Water Varsity Match against Cambridge which takes place in Henley, along the Royal Regatta course.
 The team also race against Cambridge in the biennial Varsity Channel Relay swim; teams consisting of three women and three men, race as a relay from Dover to Calais.
 Oxford won the most recent event in 2018, finishing in a fantastic 9hrs 56mins.
 The next race will be held in the summer of 2020 and Oxford shall be looking to put together a strong team to defend their title.

 An annual Cuppers swimming competition allows for inter-collegiate rivalries to flourish in the pool and is a fantastic event to be a part of.
 The 2018 competition saw a very strong St Edmund’s Hall crowned as champions.
 Perhaps 2019 will see this change…

 OUSC arranges a number of social events throughout the year, giving members the chance to see each other with their clothes on 😉 … Weekly ‘crewdates’ allows for socialising with other sports teams and the post Varsity Match provides the opportunity to unwind after a tough season.
-Some of the social events are organised in conjunction with Oxford University Water Polo Club, including the post Varsity dinner.
-OUSC has an extensive Old Member’s Society, which organises an annual dinner.
+Some of the social events are organised in conjunction with Oxford University Water Polo Club, including the Old Member’s dinner.
+OUSWPC has an extensive Old Member’s Society, which organises an annual dinner.

-If you are a visiting student, we would be delighted to have you train with us, even if it’s only for one term.
+If you are a visiting student, we would be delighted to have you train with us, even if it’s only for one term as long as you meet the requirements of the squads.
 If you are currently an Oxford student, or you will be a fresher starting in October, feel free to contact us if you have any questions, or get in touch with one of the committee members for more specific queries.